 adaptive evaluations, but we provide a

 standardized benchmark.
-Adaptive evaluations are
+Adaptive evaluations have been very useful (e.g., see

 Tramer et al., 2020),